Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/kafka.md

 ## Overview

-The Hero Pixel Kafka destination allows you to sync data to Kafka.
+The HeroPixelKafka destination allows you to sync data to Kafka.
 Each stream is written to the corresponding Kafka topic.

 ### Sync overview